Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

-The family of AV$_3$Sb$_5$ is nonmagnetic \cite{kenney2021absence} and holds the promise for manifesting diverse electronic orders \cite{ortiz2020cs,ortiz2021superconductivity,chen2021roton,zhao2021cascade,nie2022charge,feng2021chiral,jiang2021unconventional}.
-As exampled by CsV$_3$Sb$_5$, the high temperature pristine phase crystallizes in the layered structure of V-Sb sheets intercalated by Cs atoms with the space group of \emph{P\textup{6}/mmm} \cite{ortiz2019new}, as depicted in Fig.\ref{fig:phonon}(a, b).
+As an example of $A$V$_3$Sb$_5$, CsV$_3$Sb$_5$ exhibits diverse CDW instabilities, enriching their couplings with different electronic orders \cite{ortiz2020cs,ortiz2021superconductivity,chen2021roton,zhao2021cascade,nie2022charge,feng2021chiral,jiang2021unconventional,wu2022charge,ptok2022dynamical,ortiz2021fermi}.
+The high temperature pristine phase of CsV$_3$Sb$_5$ crystallizes in the layered structure of V-Sb sheets intercalated by Cs atoms with the space group of \emph{P\textup{6}/mmm} \cite{ortiz2019new}, as depicted in Fig.\ref{fig:phonon}(a, b).
 In the kagome layer, the V atoms form a kagome net interspersed by Sb1 atoms and sandwiched by two honeycomb Sb2 layers.
-These AV$_3$Sb$_5$ compounds exhibit a CDW transition at \emph{T}$_{CO}$ $\approx$ 78-102 K, corresponding to a 2×2×1 inverse star of David (ISD) pattern with $D_{6h}$ point group \cite{ortiz2020cs,tan2021charge}.
-At an intermediate temperature of \emph{T}$_{SO}$ $\approx$ 50-60 K, a unidirectional 4\emph{a}$_0$ or 5\emph{a}$_0$ stripe order has been observed on Sb-terminated surface, which is still controversial in its structure with possible origins from surface instability or bulk rotational symmetry breaking \cite{zhao2021cascade,liang2021three,nie2022charge,wang2021electronic,ye2022structural,zheng2022emergent}.
-With a slightly lower temperature of \emph{T}$_N$ $\approx$ 40 K, a nematic state occurs, which is associated with the $\pi$-\textup{phase shift of the}\ 2×2×1 CDW between two adjacent kagome layers, reducing the rotation symmetry from \emph{C}$_6$ to \emph{C}$_2$ \cite{nie2022charge}.
-Upon further cooling, the superconductivity emerges below the critical temperature \emph{T}$_C$ $\approx$ 0.92-2.5 K \cite{ortiz2020cs,ortiz2019new,ortiz2021superconductivity,yin2021superconductivity}.
-Importantly, the superconductivity and CDW order compete with each other, resulting in the sensitive transition temperature \emph{T}$_C$, varying with hydrostatic pressure, doping, etc \cite{du2021pressure,chen2021double,yu2021unusual,oey2022fermi}.
-However, despite the occurrence of CDW states are evidenced by different techniques \cite{ortiz2020cs,ortiz2021superconductivity,li2021observation,luo2022electronic,zhao2021cascade,chen2021roton,liang2021three,tan2021charge,christensen2021theory}, there are still critical questions remain elusive.
-For example, what is the structure of the 4\emph{a}$_0$ state?
-What is the universal law that governs the occurrence of different CDW phases?
-Does CsV$_3$Sb$_5$ exhibit further instability with strain?
-Clearly answering such questions will lead to a deeper insight into the nature of the CDW states.
+CsV$_3$Sb$_5$ exhibits a CDW transition at \emph{T}$_{\rm CO}$ $\approx$ 94 K, corresponding to a 2$\times$2$\times$1 inverse star of David (ISD) pattern with $D_{6h}$ point group \cite{ortiz2020cs,tan2021charge}.
+At an intermediate temperature of \emph{T}$_{\rm SO}$ $\approx$ 50-60 K, a unidirectional 4\emph{a}$_0$ or 5\emph{a}$_0$ stripe order has been observed on Sb-terminated surface, the atomic pattern of which is still elusive \cite{zhao2021cascade,liang2021three,nie2022charge,wang2021electronic,ye2022structural,zheng2022emergent}.
+With a slightly lower temperature of \emph{T}$_{\rm N}$ $\approx$ 40 K, a nematic state occurs, reducing the rotation symmetry from \emph{C}$_6$ to \emph{C}$_2$ \cite{nie2022charge}.
+Also, the 2$\times$2$\times$2 and 2$\times$2$\times$4 CDW phases have been observed, associated with the stacking of the adjacent kagome layers \cite{PhysRevB.105.195136,PhysRevMaterials.7.024806}.
+Moreover, such CDW instabilities compete with each other and the ground state varies with doping, surfacing and pressure \cite{du2021pressure,chen2021double,yu2021unusual,oey2022fermi}.
+Among different CDW states, the origin of ISD state was successfully explained with soft phonons in a collective manner \cite{tan2021charge}.
+However, it still lacks an overall understanding of the known and possible hidden CDW instabilities in CsV$_3$Sb$_5$, especially in an atomistic perspective.